 Ideas aren't worth much until you can bring them to life.
 Here are some of the side projects I've thought up and may tackle in the future.
 If you'd like the idea enough to take it to market, be my guest!

-SIDE PROJECT 01 - cremedelacreme.com
+SIDE PROJECT 01 - cremedelacreme.NET

 SIDE PROJECT 02 - man cards inc.